microsoft/PartnerResources/_docs/Skilling/Security Academy/index.md

 </div>

-  > The Microsoft Security Academy will undergo an overhaul throughout July and August, 2024.
+  > The Microsoft Security Academy will undergo an overhaul throughout August, 2024.
 Stay tuned.

 <h4>Welcome to the Microsoft Security Academy, your gateway to comprehensive cybersecurity training and resources.</h4>